rajeshksv/AlfredExtensions/MessageToFriend/README.md

 Inspired from my fav extension - IM by NolanChan.
 But for some reason, he abondoned it.
 Tried to tinker a bit, but then realized its easier to rewrite.
 Hence this extension.
 Expect many many bugs to appear ;)

 ### Release Notes
+#### Third Version - 0.3.3 (ALPHA)
+* Reply to last received message using ..

+### Release Notes
 #### Third Version - 0.3.2 (ALPHA)
-* Copy contact information, instead of just sending the message.
+* Cmd+Selecting contact will copy contact information to clipboard.
-* SMS fails for some contacts (which doesn't have country code).
-Fixed the bug by automatically adding country code for such contacts(country code is taken fro user).
-This will eliminate some duplicate contacts as well.
+* SMS was failing for some contacts (which doesn't have country code attached to phone number).
+Fixed the bug by automatically adding country code for such contacts(country code is taken from user input)
-* Sms mightnot be going to users whose contact number in addressbook doesn't start with country Code
+* Duplicate Contacts appearing bug fix.

 #### Third Version - 0.3.1 (ALPHA)
 * Small bug fixes.